 Born in Montevideo, Uruguay in 1874, much of Torres-García’s formative art education came in the international milieu of Europe; although he would experiment with and discard a number of ‘styles’ along the way, the European and, in particular, Spanish artistic scene provided Torres-García with the techniques that would later define his art.

-From his first forays into Impressionism in the mold of Monet, Torres-García transitioned into a period of fresco-painting and murals, emulating the classical tradition of these large-scale often religious works.
+From his first forays into Impressionism in the mould of Monet, Torres-García transitioned into a period of fresco-painting and murals, emulating the classical tradition of these large-scale often religious works.
 The early 20th century artistic landscape was one undergoing great and rapid change, with new artistic movements building upon and reacting against older ones.

 In the Catalán capital of Barcelona, Torres-García painted murals for Antoni Gaudí and came into contact with the Modernismo art movement, congregated with the poets and artists of the Cercle Artîstic de Sant Luc, and partook in the lively debates at Els Quatre Gats.
 Whereas Barcelona introduced Torres-García to the European artistic scene, he could not avoid the magnetism of Paris, to which he moved in 1920.
 Here he rubbed shoulders with the likes of Joseph Stella, Marcel Duchamp, Man Ray, and Joan Miró.
 Only in 1934 after having been exposed to and shaped by the European tradition would Torres-García return to Montevideo to forge a new visual mode independent from that of Europe.